PathoGenOmics-Lab/ena-spike-ntd-repdel-analysis/README.md

 ## Workflow summary

 This pipeline fetches and processes SARS-CoV-2 "read run" ENA records with a sample collection date between 1 November 2021 and 1 August 2022, filtered for NCBI taxonomy code 2697049 (SARS-CoV-2) and *Homo sapiens* host, excluding sequencing platforms DNBseq, Element and capillary sequencing, and RNAseq, transcriptomic, metagenomic, and metatranscriptomic library strategies.

-The workflow consists of the following steps:
+Then, the following steps are run for each resulting record:

 1. FASTQ retrieval via the ENA metadata FTP URLs.
 2. Read preprocessing and quality filtering using [`fastp`](https://github.com/OpenGene/fastp) v0.23.4.